gonzalo91/elastic-search-lab/README.md

 ### Index management
+- For the main index, define statically the mapping [ok]
-- Create an index
+- Create an index [ok]
-- Index an "index"
+- Index an "index" [ok]
-- Adding a column to an index (Check if it requires a total reindexing of previous rows, and a calculated index, let's say if Column A & B, value of column C will be a_value:b_value )
+- Adding a column to an index (Check if it requires a total reindexing of previous rows, and a calculated index, let's say if Column A & B, value of column C will be a_value:b_value ) [there isn't a computed property feature in ES]
-- Define a column alias
+- Define a column alias [no column alias?]
-- For the main index, define statically the mapping
+- Bulk data [ok]

 ### Module CRUD